jido/Arcadam/README.md

 ```

 Use "+" to force a list item on multiple lines.
 If it is used on an empty
 line, that starts a new paragraph.
-Note that indented code blocks don't
+Note that indented blocks don't
 require a "+".

 ### Styled Blocks